helloravisha/rate-limiter/README.md

 ##  Testing
 An improper  tested product will definitely impact the product deliverable.
 Therefore   testing is an integral part of any agile development principles.
-Today we have different framework like junit, mockito any many other frameworks, in the current system to best demonstrate API Testing end to end , i had levarged rest assured to validate all the API's , the only thing we need to do to validate the entire code is to run the following test , which validates all the requires use cases.
+Today we have different framework like junit, mockito any many other frameworks, in the current system to best demonstrate API Testing end to end , i had leveraged rest assured to validate all the API's , the only thing we need to do to validate the entire code is to run the following test , which validates all the requires use cases.

 * <B>RateLimiterAPIAutomationTest</B>